Seed Funding: How Scenario Planning Will Help Your Startup Grow

 Seed funding is the earliest funding that you may be able to attract into your startup.
 It’s the capital needed to either start or expand your business.
 It’s usually a fairly low figure as it’s likely your business will still be in its conceptual phase, and it often obtained in return for an equity stake in the business.
 Often coming from friends or family, this funding is designed to carry your business through just a couple of months to the next stage of development.

-It‘s incredibly important though, as a cash injection that could potentially make or break your startup.
+It‘s incredibly important though, as a cash injection that could potentially be the break your startup has been waiting for.
 Think of it as a stepping stone into becoming a money-making business – with it you can start creating a budget and thinking about where it’ll be best spent.
 Seasoned entrepreneurs know that with help you can get your idea off the ground.
 While it might seem daunting at first, seed funding is a key attribute to many business’ success, and you’ve got to start somewhere.

 It might not be necessary for you to seek out funding, however.
 If you’re not looking for rapid growth, but to nurture your business organically, it might be worth waiting before looking for investment.
 Almost every investor in the world wants a return on their investment (ROI) – sadly few do it just to make an entrepreneurs’ dreams come true.
 You’ll likely waste your own time, and that of the investor if you’re not completely dedicated to growth.